bitmorse/robodash-core/README.md

 Robodash-core stores the incoming robot data locally (PouchDB) but can be synchronised to the cloud (CouchDB).
 It stores the outgoing robot commands in an auditable log.
 Stored data is dynamically fed back to CyclonJS which exposes new robots/events/devices.

 *Analysis:*
 All robot data can be analysed in Robodash-desktop and Robodash-browser.
-Robodash-core only acts as a data provider.
+Robodash-core only acts as a data provider and external event handle.

 *API:*
 CyclonJS-HTTP-API is utilised by the frontend (Robodash-desktop and Robodash-browser).